 top of page

-Rita Omokha is an award-winning Nigerian American writer and journalist in New York City.
-Her work on politics, race, and vulnerable communities has been featured in Cosmopolitan, The Daily Beast, Elle, Glamour, The Guardian, New York Magazine, Vanity Fair, The Washington Post, and WIRED, among other publications and outlets.
+Her writing on politics, race, and vulnerable communities has been featured on CNN and in Cosmopolitan, The Daily Beast, Elle, Glamour, The Guardian, New York Magazine, Vanity Fair, The Washington Post, and WIRED, among other publications and outlets.

-She has written about policing in America, federal inaction on growing numbers of COVID orphans, and missing and murdered indigenous women.
+She has written about policing in America, federal inaction on growing numbers of COVID orphans, and missing and murdered Indigenous women.

 SELECT HONORS AND AWARDS